Professor and Chair, Department of Philosophy, Stanford University

 Andrea Davies, Associate Director, Stanford Humanities Center

-Debra Satz, Senior Associate Dean for Humanities & Arts, Humanities & Sciences
+Debra Satz, Senior Associate Dean for Humanities and Arts, Humanities & Sciences

 Caroline Winterer, Director, Stanford Humanities Center